-3 Relationship to UK Defence Standards
+Relationship to National Defense Standards

 As an international standard, IEC 63187 needs to be capable of application in any country.
-This means that it has to remain independent of the requirements of particular legislative or regulatory jurisdictions or acquisition regimes, so will not reference particular national defence standards.
-It will also not necessarily align directly with the vocabulary in use in different countries, since this varies and common terms like 'hazard' can be interpreted differently, even in countries that share the English language (McDermid 2007).
+It must be independent of requirements from particular legislative or regulatory jurisdictions or acquisition regimes, so will not reference particular national defense standards.
+It will also not necessarily align directly with the vocabulary in use in different countries, since this varies and common terms like 'hazard' can be interpreted differently, even in countries that share the English language (McDermid, 2007).
 Instead, it will build on the common vocabulary used in other IEC and International Organization for Standardization (ISO) standards.
-However, development of IEC 63187 has been informed by knowledge of various national defence standards and the thinking behind them.
+However, development of IEC 63187 has been informed by knowledge of various national defense standards and the thinking behind them.